MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/text-to-image.md

 ::: zone pivot="programming-language-csharp"
 # Text-to-image (Experimental)

 Text-to-image is the process of generating an image from a text prompt.
-This is useful for generating images for chat bots, creating images for reports, and more.
+This is useful for generating images from AI agents, creating images for reports, and more.
 Today's chat completion models currently do not support text-to-image.
-To recreate the experience in ChatGPT, you can wrap a text-to-image model in a plugin so that the chat completion model can call it.
+To recreate the Dall-e experiences in ChatGPT, you can wrap a text-to-image model in a plugin so that the chat completion model can call it.

 To add a text-to-image service, you can use the following code to add it to the kernel's inner service provider.